bhisaac/5eFP/5eFP-SRD.md

 ### Ability Score Increase

 Every species increases one character’s ability score by +1.

+### Favored Ability

-Most species also grant another improved ability score that gains an additional +1 if you assign a +1 or greater score during character creation.
+Most species also grant another favored ability score that gains an additional +1 if you assign a +1 or greater score during character creation.

 ### Age